csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 *  *Why?*
     - It was easier to assign a task to yourself without updating the Trello, and sending a message on Slack about what feature you planned to work on.
 *  *Why?*
-    - Creating new tasks on Trello seemed unnecessary when everyone could be updated on what others are working on by simply checking Slack or asking someone directly to ensure you wouldn’t be working on the same feature.
+    - Creating new tasks on Trello seemed unnecessary when everyone could be updated on what others are working on by simply checking Slack, viewing what the git branches of our project, or asking someone directly to ensure you wouldn’t be working on the same feature.
-    - It is more of a hassle to use Trello when any ambiguities can be cleared up with a quick Slack message.
+    - As such, Trello seemed to become more of an unnecessary hassle than a convenient organization artifact.

 #### Q3.
 Planned changes